 Where it is offered

-About Nursing, Associate Degree
+About Our Associate Degree in Nursing

-Texarkana College had the first associate degree program in the state of Texas in 1959.
+Texarkana College had the first associate degree in nursing program in the state of Texas in 1959.
 We have a long history of educating nurses to meet the needs of healthcare agencies in our area and beyond.
 We are fully accredited and have been since 1966.
 We deliver quality education and do it at a competitive price.
 The faculty cares about nursing and our students.
 We train students to receive a degree, a license and a career!

 - Degree Plan- Basic (PDF)